Symptoms and Diseases

 Dizziness

-Muscle Strain Imagine starting your weekly sports session without warming up properly, and suddenly, an intense, lightning-like pain shoots through you, like a stab in the thigh or calf.
-It's probably a muscle strain.
-What You Need to Know A muscle strain results from the rupture of muscle fibers, comparable to a rope tearing.
-This can lead to the formation of a hematoma and swelling (edema) in the affected area.
-What to Avoid - Do not massage the affected area, as this could worsen the hematoma. - Do not apply hot compresses to the strained muscle. - Do not try to continue your physical activity.
-Good Practices For Prevention - Warm up thoroughly before any physical activity, especially in winter. - Practice your sport progressively and regularly. - Drink plenty of water during your sessions.
-In Case of a Muscle Strain - Apply a cooling spray, an ice pack (wrapped in a light cloth) or a cold water compress.
-Repeat the application several times a day. - Compress the injured area with an elastic bandage. - If the pain is intense, take a painkiller like paracetamol (for self-medication, up to 3 g per day maximum; NEVER exceed 4 g per day, due to the risk of severe liver poisoning).
-Avoid aspirin, which promotes bleeding. - Consult your doctor if no improvement is observed within 3 days, to monitor progress, prevent complications, and determine the appropriate time for muscle rehabilitation.
-Medications and Aids Thermal packs alternating hot and cold, such as PHYSIOPACK® cushions or URGO FROID® spray, can help relieve pain.
-Attention: Always place a thin cloth between the skin and the ice pack, as direct cold can cause burns!
+Muscle Tear You start your weekly workout session without warming up, and suddenly, a violent, stabbing pain shoots through your thigh or calf, like a dagger blow.
+This is likely a muscle tear.
+What you need to know A muscle tear is a rupture of muscle fibers, comparable to a rope snapping.
+A bruise and swelling (edema) may appear at the site of the injury.
+What not to do - Do not massage the injured area at all: this risks worsening the bruise. - Do not apply hot compresses. - Do not try to continue your physical activity.
+Good practices For prevention - Warm up thoroughly before any physical activity (especially in winter). - Practice your sport regularly and progressively. - Drink plenty during your sessions.
+In case of a muscle tear - Apply cold: cooling spray, ice pack (wrapped in a light cloth), or cold water compress.
+Repeat several times a day. - Compress the area with an elastic bandage. - Take a painkiller if the pain is intense: prefer paracetamol (over-the-counter, up to 3 g per day maximum; never exceed 4 g/day to avoid severe liver poisoning).
+Avoid aspirin, which promotes bleeding. - Consult a doctor if no improvement after 3 days, to monitor progress, prevent complications, and plan rehabilitation.
+Recommended medications and products Hot-cold thermal packs like PHYSIOPACK® cushions or URGO FROID® spray help relieve pain.
+Caution: Always place a thin cloth between the skin and the ice pack – cold can cause burns!